tbidne/navi/README.md

 Navi sends [freedesktop.org](https://specifications.freedesktop.org/notification-spec/notification-spec-latest.html)-compatible notifications via [D-Bus](https://en.wikipedia.org/wiki/D-Bus).

-There are plans to generalize navi to other notification systems, but for now Navi requires a running notification compatible with freedesktop.org.
+There are plans to generalize navi to other notification systems, but for now Navi requires a running notification service compatible with freedesktop.org.
 For example, Navi has been tested with:

 - [deadd-notification-center](https://github.com/phuhl/linux_notification_center)